 - Not able to reiterate when asked what the child just read

-- Missing out word or letters while reading
+- Missing out words or letters while reading

 1. Feeling of punishment

 We, human beings, are known for the capability to write and read.
 It is a higher level of literacy or conventional literacy.
 The natural instinct of a human child will be to scribble and draw.
 It is emergent literacy.
 The child with learning difficulty tends to juggle between the two, and thus, the notebook looks like common dyslexia examples demonstrated through a few distorted words and pictures.

 Thus, the dyslexic child is normally perceived as an inattentive child unless and until it receives the proper diagnosis, and eventually, help.
 So, what does writing feel like to dyslexic?
 A punishment, to say the least.
 They are sure to find ways to avoid doing it in order to not sound dumb, which they actually are not.
 Their intelligence has nothing to do with their reading and writing abilities.

 It is a natural calling of any parent to send the child to school for early education.
 The child is sent to school or preschool normally at the age of 3 to 4.
 Such a small child is not able to communicate, for obvious reasons, that there is a problem with the ability to learn reading or writing.
 Peer pressure falls on them as a bigger force.

 In a desperate attempt to keep up with the pace of other students, to feel loved and accepted, they try harder, pushing their limits and ultimately giving it all up.
 They start feeling lost and also start avoiding attention towards themselves.
 So, the way you will feel in a Japanese country without a guide or knowledge about the language, they feel the same when they are asked to read or write.

 3. Feeling of confusion